 Today, whether we’re streaming music or watching a film or series via an app or online, not only do we have an endless content library to choose from, we can listen or watch whenever we like, wherever we like.
 After watching or listening to something just once, we immediately have recommendations waiting for us based on our preferences.
 “Did you like that?
 Try this!”.
 Or, “Since you liked that song, we think you’ll like this artist”.

 The algorithms that streaming services use to curate our preferences mean that each time we log in, we’re shown content that resonates with us personally.
 In fact, no two people will see the same interface with the same recommendations, history or preferences.
-The experience is personalised.
-And personalisation is key to our satisfaction.
+The experience is personalized.
+And personalization is key to our satisfaction.

-In a recent blog post, HubSpot likened personalisation to: “Someone giving you a fitted baseball cap with your favourite team’s logo on the front and your initials stitched in on the side.
-In contrast, non-personalisation is like someone giving you a one-size-fits-all baseball cap with some team you hate’s logo on the front.
+In a recent blog post, HubSpot likened personalization to: “Someone giving you a fitted baseball cap with your favorite team’s logo on the front and your initials stitched in on the side.
+In contrast, non-personalization is like someone giving you a one-size-fits-all baseball cap with some team you hate’s logo on the front.
 No initials.
 No consideration for your preferences whatsoever.”

-Interestingly, however, like the earlier mentioned HubSpot post suggests, even with personalisation and filtering, the actual volume of incoming information may actually be the same.
+Interestingly, however, like the earlier mentioned HubSpot post suggests, even with personalization and filtering, the actual volume of incoming information may actually be the same.
 However, our perception is that it seems less.
 Why?
 Because the information is relevant to us.
-And relevancy is crucial to personalisation.
+And relevancy is crucial to personalization.